The primary-source rule

 Verification process

-Every entry passes three checks before publication:
+Every entry passes through three stages:

 The permalink commitment